Education and knowledge is the key for everything and definitely something we should focus on in the new year.

 The conference is a great fit for anyone involved in child safety advocacy, injury prevention, safety education, water safety, drowning prevention, first response, public health, public policy, aquatics, and many more areas!

-10.- Join the NDPA Water Safety Warriors Group!
+10.- Join the NDPA Water Safety Warriors Group and sign up to become a Water Safety Champion!

 The NDPA has the goal of bringing everyone who has a vested interest in drowning prevention and water safety together.
 This way, we can provide education and resources to prevent drowning and aquatic injury by making water safer to enjoy.